Main text from BP issue 2

 OK, so here’s what you can do.
 Many of these methods have been tried and tested by fellow users, so give them a go.

 3. Potassium- (found in almonds, fruit, especially bananas, green leafy vegetables such as spinach.
-Papaya is particularly good.
-These keep the intestinal muscles moving.
+Papaya is particularly good -and the seeds are excellent for dealing with parasites in the gut.
+Potassium keeps the intestinal muscles moving.
 NOTE-if you suffer from DVT check with your doctor before consuming extra potassium.

 6. B complex vitamins that are yeast-free are good for healthy intestinal muscles.
 PS Don’t get into overdoing multi vitamin and mineral supplements if you have liver disease or symptomatic Hepatitis C. It just gives your liver more work to do.